rackerlabs/rackspace-how-to/content/rackconnect/rackconnect-network-device-comparison.md

 **Applies to**: RackConnect v3.0 and RackConnect v2.0

-The following tables provide a detailed comparison of the network devices available for use with your RackConnect configuration.
-RackConnect is abbreviated to RC in some instances.
+The following tables provide a detailed comparison of the network devices available for use with your RackConnect (RC) configuration.

 ### RackConnect network device comparison